fastenhealth/fasten-onprem/memory-bank/productContext.md

 *   A user logs in to view their latest lab results and adds a note about a recent doctor's visit.
 *   An administrator (if applicable) views the status of data synchronization jobs.
 *   A user explores their aggregated medical history, filtering by date or condition.
+*   A user navigates to the chat page to ask questions about their medical data.

 ## Deployment Model